 Between 2010 and 2021 there was a 17.2% decrease in perinatal mortality rate in Scotland.
 While rates in Scotland decreased sharply between 2010 and 2013, they plateaued between 2013-17 and since 2019 have increased.
 Since 2013 Northern Ireland has consistently had the highest rate of perinatal mortality in the UK and rates for 2021 were the highest since 2013.
 In England there was a consistent decline in extended perinatal mortality between 2010 and 2020, a reduction of over 28.7%.
 However, the extended perinatal mortality rate increased again in 2021.
-As a result the rate has declined 23.5% since 2010.
-In Wales, the perinatal mortality rate declined 17.3% during this period, although it has fluctuated year-on-year.
+As a result the rate has only declined 11.6% since 2010.
+Progress to reduce perinatal mortality in Wales halted in 2018 and rates have worsened each year since.
+This appears to be primarily driven by the worsening stillbirth rate during this period.

 Stillbirths were the largest contributor to extended perinatal mortality in the UK over the past 5 years - with some differences across the four nations.
 Early neonatal mortality contributes a larger proportion of the overall extended perinatal mortality in Northern Ireland, which may be linked to the restrictions on abortion in Northern Ireland.